kaushikvelusamy/linux-top-parser-graph-maker/README.md

  -p processID -d timeinterval ( collect every 60 seconds here ) -b batch mode

+ You should have only one processID in your log file.

  Your log file will look like this

 ```